blkFinch/blkfinch.github.io/_notes/Public/What is Magic.md

 We can see that magic involves some sort of change to the external environment.
 And that [[Magic is an expression of the will]] .

 Magic, intuitively stands against secular culture, but on closer inspection we may find that there is little within magical practice that is inherently superstitious or uninformed.
-In fact, we see many originally "occult" principals on full display within secular society but they have been sanitized of cultural understanding and rebranded to be instrumentalized by capitalism and the [[The cult of productivity]].
+In fact, we see many originally "occult" principals on full display within secular society but they have been sanitized of cultural understanding and rebranded to be instrumentalized by capitalism and [[The Cult of Productivity]]
 #in_progress

 ___